Skip to Content

 Expert Tips:

-• Use a food processor with a grate attachment to reduce the preparation time, or shred the carrots by hand using a cheese grater or mandolin.
+• Prepare the carrots.
+Use a food processor with a grate attachment to reduce the preparation time, or shred the carrots by hand using a cheese grater or mandolin.
 You can also skip the work and buy a bag of pre-shredded carrots.

 Recipe Rating